AlexandruSamoila/movie_recommender/README.md

 ## Introduction:

-This project delves into the world of movie recommendation systems using the **Movies Dataset** from Kaggle.
-The dataset consists of valuable information about movies, such as titles, genres, release dates, and user ratings, which is used to build AI models capable of recommending movies based on themes, genres, and user preferences.
+This project aims to explore movie recommendation systems using the **Movies Dataset** from Kaggle.

 ## Dataset: